ThermoSplat: Cross-Modal 3D Gaussian Splatting with Feature Modulation and Geometry Decoupling: Introduction

 \IEEEpubidadjcol Experimental results demonstrate that \ourpaper achieves state-of-the-art rendering quality across both visible and thermal spectrums.
 The main contributions of this work are summarized as follows:

-\begin{itemize} \item \textbf{Cross-Modal FiLM Modulation:} We design a Feature-wise Linear Modulation (FiLM) framework to establish deep feature dependencies.
+\begin{itemize} \item \textbf{Spectrum-Aware Adaptive Modulation:} We design a Spectrum-Aware Adaptive Modulation framework to establish deep feature dependencies.
 By utilizing structural priors to modulate shared latent features, our method enhances texture recovery and cross-modal alignment.

 \item \textbf{Modality-Adaptive Geometric Decoupling:} We introduce a learnable thermal opacity offset and execute an independent rasterization pass that decouples geometric representations between visible and infrared spectrums.
 This mechanism effectively resolves depth and occlusion misalignments caused by modality-inconsistent physical properties.